pivotal/docs-tap/default-roles/role-descriptions.md

 # Role descriptions

-Below are high level descriptions of each default role.
-For more information on the specific permissions of each role for every component, see [Detailed Role Permissions Breakdown](permissions-breakdown.md).
+This topic is a high level overview of each default role.
+For more information about the specific permissions of each role for every component, see [Detailed Role Permissions Breakdown](permissions-breakdown.md).

 ## app-editor
 ## <a id="app-editor"></a>app-editor